-There are numerous chili pepper varieties, all of which you can consume fresh and most of which you can preserve by drying.
+There are many chili pepper varieties, all of which you can consume fresh and most of which you can preserve by drying.
 So is there a discernable difference in the amount of heat between the fresh and dried versions of the same chili?
 Sometimes the dried version seems hotter, and other times the fresh option.
 So which is right?
-Just like most questions about heat on the pepper scale, the answer here is not as cut and dry as you’d expect.
-Yes, dried chilies are typically hotter than their fresh counterparts.
-But there’s a scientific twist that leads to the fresh pepper often tasting hotter in real life.

 Dried peppers typically contain more capsaicin

 Capsaicin is the alkaloid compound in hot peppers that gives them their heat.
 The higher the concentration of capsaicin, the hotter the chili will be.
-Capsaicin increases in peppers as they ripen (along with how long they stay on the vine), which means that fully mature peppers (often red in hue) tend to have more capsaicin when compared to unripe ones (typically green in hue).
+Capsaicin increases in peppers as they ripen (along with how long they stay on the vine), so fully mature peppers (often red in color) have more capsaicin when compared to unripe ones (typically green in color).
+This is why there’s a Scoville heat range for each pepper, as the overall heat can fit

 But there’s a twist.
 Sometimes the fresh pepper will taste hotter than its dried counterpart, even when comparing an unripened (and less hot) green chili vs. a ripened and dried version.